daniel-ac-martin/NotGovUK/docs/components.md

       scss: {
         api: 'modern-compiler',
         quietDeps: true, // Works around issues with govuk-frontend
+        silenceDeprecations: [
-        silenceDeprecations: ['import'] // This is required until govuk-frontend moves to using modules }
+          'if-function', // Required until if functionality is more common in browsers and SASS v1.95 gets a bit older 'import'       // Required until govuk-frontend moves to using modules ]
       }
+    }
   },
   resolve: {
     alias: {
-      '~govuk-frontend': 'govuk-frontend', // Vite doesn't seem to support tilde's but other frameworks require it '@not-govuk/router': '@not-govuk/router/remix',
-      '@not-govuk/sass-base': '@not-govuk/sass-base/vite',
+      '@not-govuk/sass-base': '@not-govuk/sass-base/vite' // Vite resolves url() differently from Turbo/webpack
     }
   }
   [...]